ihernandez812/StudyHelper/README.md

 - Checklist
     - Body part
         - Tags
+            - Categories
 ## How to Use
 ##### Adding checkist

-    Once in the app you can create a checklist by navigating to Configuration > Add Checklist From there you can give the check list a name and start adding body parts To add a body part you can drag and drop any image onto the canvas and add tags Adding tags is as simiple as right clicking anywhere on the canvas and giving the tag a name When you are done adding tags you can save the body part and give it a name When done adding body parts you can save the checklist and exit the Add Checklist page

-##### Editing a checklist
+    Once in the app you can create a checklist by clicking the plus button on the home screen.
+Once added it will display in the nav bar.
+Where you can add a body part

+##### Body Parts
-    From the home page you can select a checklist dropdown and right click on the body part you want to edit
+    From the home page you can use the nav menu to select a checklist and see body parts you have created.
+To create a body part select a checklist and click add body part.
+Created body parts will be in the checklist dropdown where you can edit or delete them.
-    Currently editing a body part only supports checklist name change, body part name change, and adding tags.
+    Steps To Create a Body Part select a checklist dropdown then select add a body part.
+From there you can give the body part a name, image and tags.
+    To add an image drag and drop any imgae onto the image box.
+    To add Tags right click on the image and you will shown a modal where you can give the tag a value and category.
-    Once you are done adding editing a body part save the body part From there you can Add a new body part to the checklist or save the checklist
+    Once you are done adding tags you can save the body part

+##### Categories
+    Categories are give you the option to label a tag.
+This can be helpful if you have multiple tags in the same area.
+    Steps

 ##### Testing yourself
     From the home page you can select the a checklist drop down and select a body